 Our impact

-Since 1971, we have supported research into the causes, treatment, prevention and cure of neurological conditions.
-We have provided funding of more than £50 million for research into a wide range of neurological disorders.
+Since 1971, we have provided funding of more than £58 million for research into a wide range of neurological disorders.

 Brain tumours

-Despite decades of progress and improving survival in many other types of cancer, little progress has been made in brain tumours.
-Glioblastoma – the most common primary brain cancer - still has no effective treatment, and most patients die within a year of diagnosis.
-More people under 40 die from brain tumours than from any other cancer.
+Despite decades of progress and improved survival in many other types of cancer, little progress has been made in brain tumours.
+They are responsible for around 5,500 deaths every year in the UK, including more deaths in people under 40 than any other cancer.

-We are funding research to improve the outlook for people with brain tumours by advancing understanding of the mechanisms underlying tumour development, and helping develop better ways to diagnose and treat these tumours.
+We are funding research to improve the outlook for people with brain tumours by advancing understanding of tumour development, and helping develop better ways to diagnose and treat the tumours.

 Brain and spinal cord injury